-Completing entrance counseling and exit counseling, if he/she has taken out an educational loan.
+Completing entrance counseling and exit counseling, if they have taken out an educational loan.

 Repaying all educational loans.
 Failure to meet this obligation will adversely affect the student's credit rating and make him/her ineligible for future educational loans or grants.

-Notifying his/her loan servicer and the United States Department of Education of any changes in name or address while and after attending school.
+Notifying their loan servicer and the United States Department of Education of any changes in name or address while and after attending school.